cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 - Chain Name Service (decentralized)

-  The [CNS](https://github.com/tendermint/cns) is a Cosmos SDK module that the Cosmos Hub will one day run.
-As a hub through which cross-chain transactions go through, it only makes sense for the Cosmos Hub to host the critical information on how to reach the other chain IDs.
-The problem is that CNS is new and still under development.
+  The [CNS](https://github.com/tendermint/cns) is aimed to be a Cosmos SDK module that the Cosmos Hub will one day run.
+As a hub through which cross-chain transactions go, it only makes sense for the Cosmos Hub to host the critical information on how to reach the other chain IDs.
+It is still new and under development.

 - Cosmos Registry (semi-decentralized)

-  Semi-automatically updated Github repo.
-  The [github.com/cosmos/registry](https://github.com/cosmos/registry) repo is a stopgap solution.
+  The [github.com/cosmos/registry](https://github.com/cosmos/registry) repo is a "stopgap" solution.
 Each chain ID has a folder describing its genesis and a list of peers.
 To claim their chain ID, a blockchain operator must fork this repo, create a branch with their chain ID, and submit a pull request to include their chain ID in the official `cosmos/registry` of chain IDs.

   Every chain ID is represented by a folder, and within that foldera `peers.json` file contains a list of nodes that you can connect to.